Sarfarosh (1999 film): Plot

 Gulfam is revealed to be working for the Pakistani intelligence, which is attempting to indulge in a proxy war with India.
 Since Gulfam likes Ajay, he sees to it that nothing happens to him.
 Saleem finds the location of Bala Thakur and Sultan and gives the information to Ajay, who convinces him to join the team again.
 An encounter with the criminals results in the death of Bala Thakur while Ajay is injured.
 Though Sultan escapes, the operation is a success as the team is able to intercept a consignment of lethal arms meant for terrorist Veeran.
-Sultan is assassinated on Gulfam's orders because of his failure.
+Sultan is assassinated on Gulfam's orders because of his failure, with false information relayed to Saleem's informer network that Sultan has escaped to Pakistan.

-Ajay has an epiphany which leads the team to Bahid in Rajasthan.
-There, Ajay meets Gulfam, who is temporarily staying in his ancestral manor.
+While recovering from his injuries in the hospital, Ajay narrates the events to Seema, when he has an epiphany.
+He goes back to the site with Seema's help where he finds a horoscope of Bala Thakur, which leads the team to Bahid in Rajasthan.
+Following his recovery, Ajay meets Gulfam in Bahid, who is temporarily staying in his ancestral manor.
 Gulfam's attempts to derail the investigation, even ordering an assault on Ajay, are of no avail.
 The repeated failures displease the Pakistani Intelligence, which dispatch Major Aslam Baig to take care of the business.

-The team prepares for a final assault on the gun-running operation and land at Gulfam's mansion.
+The team prepares for a final assault on the gun-running operation and ultimately land at Gulfam's mansion.
 Ajay feels betrayed when he learns of Gulfam's betrayal, but is aware of the lack of evidence to indict him for his crimes.
 He tricks Gulfam into killing Baig and arrests him for it.
 Gulfam reveals that he did what he did because of how his experiences during the partition hurt him.
-Ajay makes him realise that his actions are not benefiting any people of any religion, and Gulfam, unable to stand the humiliation and guilt, commits suicide.
+Ajay makes him realize that his actions are not benefiting any people of any religion, and Gulfam, unable to stand the humiliation and guilt, commits suicide.
 His suicide is hushed up, and the team returns to Mumbai to much accolades for busting the terrorist racket.
 Saleem is tipped on the whereabouts of Veeran, and Ajay embarks on another investigation with his team.